rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

 ..
 FIELD LIST (AFTER TITLE)
 .. ^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-Fields in a Field list placed after the title:
-   - Will be rendered in all documents (where and how, it depends on the output, e.g. LaTex vs HTML)
-   - Can have comments before or after
-   - Can have values in rst syntax, as markup in there will be recognized.
-Thus remember to escape special characters with a backslash, if needed (e.g. to render ":abc:def:" as it is you need to input "\:abc\:def\:")
-   Here below a description of these fields:
+In Sphinx, fields placed after the title will be rendered in all documents (developer note: they can have comments before or after and no markup in their value)
+   In this program they might be ignored, or pre-processed before rendering their value (for details see descriptions below)

 .. authors (AUTHOR INPUT).
 Provide the author(s) as comma separated items.
 Affiliations should be